zumasys/docs/site/rover/roverbi/requirements/README.md

 This document outlines how to set up a new customer with Rover BI.

-IMPORTANT: Customer MUST be running an up-to-date version of QM for Rover BI to function properly.
+IMPORTANT: Customer MUST be running an up-to-date version of QM, and have a recent ACE update for Rover BI to function properly.

 ## Azure hybrid connection
 - [Hybrid connection setup guide](../hybrid-connection/README.md)